christoph-daehne/raspberry-car/README.md

 * Code for the operator of the car resides in _operator-app_.
 * Code for the car in _car_.
-* _pre-natsio_ contains the code version prior to this re-write.

 ```shell
 # local start